The Center's Data Portal identifies and consolidates government agencies' most recent immigration statistics into one location.

 ICE's Secure Communities program provides interoperability of state, local and federal fingerprint collections to alert ICE when an alien is arrested, enabling them to take enforcement action if appropriate.
 ICE provides statistics on alien arrests and enforcement actions by jurisdiction.

-The Student and Exchange Visitor Program (SEVP) tracks information about foreign students and exchange visitors.
+The Student and Exchange Visitor Program (SEVP) is part of ICE and manages the Student and Exchange Visitor Information System (SEVIS) which tracks information about foreign students and exchange visitors.
+ICE releases biannual reports on international student trends.

 Office of Refugee Resettlement